 The cell culture experiments were performed using two osteoblast cell lines, namely normal human foetal osteoblasts (hFOB 1.19, CRL-11372, ATCC, Manassas, USA) and normal mouse calvarial preosteoblasts (MC3T3-E1 Subclone 4, CRL-2593, ATCC, Manassas, USA).
 For all experiments, cells after passage 4th were used.
-The cells were cultured in accordance with manufacturer recommendations (ATCC, Manassas, USA).
+The cells were cultured in accordance with the recommendations of the manufacturer (ATCC, Manassas, USA).
 Therefore, hFOB 1.19 cells were grown in DMEM/Ham’s F12 medium (Sigma Aldrich, Warsaw, Poland) enriched with 300 μg/mL G418 (Sigma Aldrich, Warsaw, Poland), 10% fetal bovine serum (FBS, Pan-Biotech, Aidenbach, Germany), and antibiotics (100 U/ml penicillin and 100 μg/mL streptomycin, Sigma Aldrich, Warsaw, Poland), while MC3T3-E1 cells were cultured in MEM Alpha medium (Gibco, ThermoFisher Scientific, Waltham, MA, USA) supplemented with 10% FBS and antibiotics (100 U/ml penicillin and 100 μg/mL streptomycin).
-According to the manufacturer’s recommendations, the preferred conditions for cells grown were as follows: humidified atmosphere with 5% CO2 at 34°C (hFOB 1.19) or 37°C (MC3T3-E1).
+According to the manufacturer’s recommendations, the preferred conditions for cell growth were as follows: a humidified atmosphere with 5% CO2 at 34°C (hFOB 1.19) or 37°C (MC3T3-E1).
 The aforementioned conditions were applied for evaluation of osteoblast viability and proliferation.

 In turn, for evaluation of osteoblast differentiation, hFOB 1.19 cells were used.
-The cells grown in osteogenic medium.
-It was composed of complete culture medium (as described above) with addition of differentiation supplements, i.e., 0.05 mg/mL ascorbic acid (Sigma-Aldrich, Warsaw, Poland), 10-7 M dexamethasone, and 10 mM β-glycerophosphate (Sigma-Aldrich, Warsaw, Poland).
+The cells were grown in osteogenic medium, which was composed of complete culture medium (as described above) with the addition of differentiation supplements, i.e., 0.05 mg/mL ascorbic acid (Sigma-Aldrich, Warsaw, Poland), 10-7 M dexamethasone, and 10 mM β-glycerophosphate (Sigma-Aldrich, Warsaw, Poland).
 The cells were cultured in a humidified atmosphere with 5% CO2 at 37°C, because ATCC indicates that hFOB 1.19 cells cultured at 37°C proliferate slower than at 34°C and begin the differentiation process.

 2.8.1.
 Assessment of osteoblast viability